Skip to main content

 Minting, Certifying and Rewarding Scripts

-Unlike spending scripts, Plutus V1 and V2 scripts for minting, certifying and rewarding purposes take one fewer argument: there is no datum argument.
+Unlike spending scripts, Plutus V1 scripts for minting, certifying and rewarding purposes take one fewer argument: there is no datum argument.
 Thus in Plutus Tx, a minting, certifying or rewarding script should have the following type:

 BuiltinData -> BuiltinData -> any